restorando/cornelius/index.md

 title: Cornelius
 ---

-# Introduction

-**Cornelius** allows you to draw Cohort Charts like this:
+**Cornelius** can draw a Cohort Charts like this for you:

 <div id="main-example"></div>

 {% include main_example.html %}

-Writing only this code:
+Only with this code:

 {% highlight html %}
 {% include main_example.html %}